gotholm/gotholm.github.io/index.md

-# Amateur Radio Certificate Course Outline
+### Amateur Radio Certificate Course Outline
-# Created with ChatGPT - not edited for errors yet.
+### Created with ChatGPT - not edited for errors yet.
-# Use with caution.
-Transmitting without license is illegal.
+### Use with caution - transmitting without license is illegal.
-# The course outlines are intended as an experiment in using ChatGPT,
-# and a valid reason to procrastinate reading the actual course material.
+### The "course# is intended as an experiment in using ChatGPT for course outline creation, and a valid reason to procrastinate reading the actual course material.

 ## Available Versions